Keremesh/CV/README.md

 <!-- - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)

-- Frequently used paring in order to problemsolve efficiently, requiring teamwork and communication. you might also mention aspects some other <skills/knowledge listed below:
+- Frequently used pairing to solve problems efficiently, requiring teamwork and communication. you might also mention aspects some other <skills/knowledge listed below:
 - Agile - Jira, Trello
 - OOP - Ruby, JavaScript, Python